jQSfire125/my_blog/portfolio.markdown

 ### MovieLens movie recommendation system (R)
 A movie recommendation system using the [MovieLens][movielens] data set.

 This data set contains 10 million ratings of more than 10,000 movies given by about 70,000 users.
-This was a guided project where we were provided some of the code to set up the data set and we based the recommendation system on an example from the course series.
+It was a guided project where we were provided some code to set up the data set and based the recommendation system on an example from the course series.

 * Recommendation System
 * Regularization